 - The Gathering Place: a $465 million, 55-acre riverfront park with one of the world’s best children’s playgrounds and stunning landscape crafted by one of the nation’s leading landscape architects

 - Approximately 33,000 students enrolled in Tulsa Public Schools' 78 schools and charter partners

 - Edison and Booker T. Washington high schools, both noted on Newsweek Magazine’s list of the top 1,000 high schools in the U.S.

 - Oklahoma consistently cited as a national model for pre-K education

 - Nearly all school districts offer pre-K programs with no income requirement

-- Recently placed fourth nationally in a contest to increase the number of college grads over three years
+- Placed fourth nationally in a contest to increase the number of college grads over three years

 - Tulsa Achieves offers free Tulsa Community College tuition to all Tulsa County high school graduates who finish with a 2.0 or higher GPA.